Willowbrook Mall (New Jersey)

-Willowbrook Mall is a one-level shopping center with a partial second floor located in Wayne, in Passaic County, in the U.S. state of New Jersey.
+Willowbrook Mall (or simply Willowbrook) is a one-level shopping center with a partial second floor located in Wayne, New Jersey.
 It is near the intersection of Route 23, U.S. Route 46, and Interstate 80 in the New York metropolitan area and is situated close to both Essex and Morris counties near the Passaic River.
 The mall features more than 165 retail establishments and a gross leasable area of 1,518,006 sqft.
-The mall opened in 1969 and was expanded or renovated in 1970, 1988, 2006, and 2015.
+The mall opened in 1969 and was expanded in 1970, renovated in 1988, 2006, and 2015.

 Macy's is the longest tenured anchor, having opened with Willowbrook as a Bamberger's in 1969.
 Bloomingdale's opened in 2002 in a former Stern's location.
 JCPenney closed its Wayne Towne Center location and moved into the former Lord & Taylor location in March 2024.
 As of July 2024, the mall's four anchor spaces are occupied by Macy's, Bloomingdale's, BJ's Wholesale Club, and JCPenney.

 The mall also features a 14-screen Cinemark movie theater, which is located in the rear parking lot adjacent to BJ's auto center.

 With blue laws in effect in neighboring Bergen County and even stricter restrictions in effect in Paramus, Willowbrook Mall has benefited from the spillover of shoppers on Sunday.
 The mall and its surrounding access roads and parking areas are prone to flooding in rainstorms.
 The Pompton River flows near the mall and the Passaic River runs behind it.

 History

-Planning
+1962–1968: Planning and construction

-In 1962, Newark-based department store Bamberger's announced their plan to construct the Willowbrook Shopping Center on 100 acres of land beside Routes 80, 46, and 23.
+In 1962, Newark-based department store Bamberger's announced their plan to construct the Willowbrook Shopping Center on 100 acre of land beside Routes 80, 46, and 23.

 The Rouse Company of Baltimore, who also constructed the Cherry Hill Mall and Woodbridge Center, headed the project.
 Department stores S. Klein, Sears, and Ohrbach's joined the project as anchor tenants, necessitating that the initial concept change "from a Y-shape to the mall’s current, cross-shaped form".

-Construction
+Rouse founded the subsidiary Willowbrook Mall, Inc. for the mall development.

 Construction of Willowbrook Mall began in 1966 with the groundbreaking of the Bamberger's store.

-In September of 1968, The New York Times reported that department store Ohrbach's had begun construction on a two-floor, 100,000-square-foot store in the upcoming mall.
+In September 1968, The New York Times reported that department store Ohrbach's had begun construction on a two-floor, 100,000-square-foot store in the upcoming mall.
 That year, Sears also confirmed their new location.

 The mall was originally planned as a 110-store indoor shopping mall, encompassing 1500000 sqft.